~5 years in oak barrels

 Alcohol by volume:

 "Early Landed Cognac" is a term used to describe a cognac maturing in Great Britain.
-What's so mysterious about that?
+What's so remarkable about that?

-Well, cognac can be proudly called cognac because it comes from Nouvelle-Aquitaine region and is subject to obligatory certification appellation d'origine contrôlée (AOC).
+Well, cognac can be proudly called cognac only if it comes from Nouvelle-Aquitaine region and is subject to obligatory certification appellation d'origine contrôlée (AOC).

 But let's take Hine for example - the spirit is initially aged for two years in the Jarnac region, and since it can be rightfully called cognac, it is sent to Great Britain to rest a little more there.
 John Barrett adopted a similar method for the Bristol Brandy Company cognacs (est. 1973).
 He renamed it twenty years later into Bristol Spirits Limited and began using the 'early landed' method on rum imported from the Caribbean.

 The dark, cool and damp quarry near Wickwar provides conditions quite different from the tropical climate's relentless heat.
-A drastic aging temperature reduction slows down the rum interaction with the barrel and significantly reduces the evaporation volume (angel's share).
-However, at high environment humidity alcohol precipitates faster than water so over time the alcohol volume of the barrel decreases.
+A drastic reduction of aging temperature slows down the rum interaction with the barrel and significantly reduces the evaporation volume (angel's share).
+However, as the environment humidity is high, the alcohol precipitates faster than water.
+In result, alcohol volume of a barrel decreases over time.
 Therefore the rum aging location affects both the technological and financial aspects.

 It says at the front label 'fine blend of Trinidad rums', 'produce of Trinidad & Tobago' and 'selected & bottled by Bristol Spirits Limited' and at the reverse 'produced at Caroni distillery'.
 Furthermore you will find on the manufacturer's website the following description: 'blend of golden island rums, matured in England for an average of five years'.
 Indeed, theFatRumPirate consulted John and confirmed the presence of young Caroni aged in the UK.